Disappearance of Crystal Rogers: FBI in Bardstown

-The FBI has conducted two searches in Bardstown; the first search occurred during August of 2020 and the second was in August of 2021.
+The FBI has conducted two searches in Bardstown; the first search occurred during August 2020 and the second was in August 2021.
 The second search took place in the Woodlawn Springs subdivision, where Brooks Houck's construction company built several houses shortly after the disappearance of Crystal Rogers.
 The FBI has not disclosed any details of their findings at this location, but on August 27, 2021, they did announce that an "item of interest" had been recovered from the concrete at one of the homes.
 During this most recent search, the FBI also stated that they know there are people in Bardstown who have information on this case, and added that it was time for those people to come forward.